davein2it/twitterfeed/README.md

-#Bash Script
+# Bash Script
 The bash script runrss.sh is to perform afe

 #!/bin/sh
-# Remove the feeds files that were processed last time
+#Remove the feeds files that were processed last time
 rm feeds.cfg
 rm feedsnoblank.cfg
-# Download the current data from a google spreadsheet(s) holding the feeds
+#Download the current data from a google spreadsheet(s) holding the feeds
 python feedspread1tf.py --noauth_local_webserver
 python feedspread2tf.py --noauth_local_webserver
-# Copy the header row needed by the Twython Programme
+#Copy the header row needed by the Twython Programme
 cat feedsfirstline.csv >> feeds.cfg
-# add the records downloaded from the spreadsheets to the combined feeds config
+#dd the records downloaded from the spreadsheets to the combined feeds config
 cat feedspread1tf.csv >> feeds.cfg
 cat feedspread2tf.csv >> feeds.cfg
-# Remove any blank lines from the feeds to form a file with no blanks
+#Remove any blank lines from the feeds to form a file with no blanks
 grep "[!-~]" feeds.cfg > feedsnoblank.cfg
-# Process the
+#Process the
 python3 ./rsstotwitternew.py

-Crontab is used to automate the process crontab -e
+# Crontab is used to automate the process
+crontab -e
 Add a line for your
 */20 * * * * cd /home/pi/documents/yourfolder && ./runrss.sh